DeboraOliver/WebScrapping_for_jobs/README.md

 ## Overview

 Looking for a job can be quite overwhelming for a great part of us.
-Thus, this script was wrote to help a client to visualize in a csv file vacancies available in a specific agency's website.
+Thus, this script was written to help a client to visualize in a csv file vacancies available in a specific agency's website.
 Later, this script was adapted and used as a part of a bot for job application.

 This script and some comments are in the client's native language.